socsa-fc/socsa-fc.github.io/_posts/2025-09-22-octoberfest-tasveer.md

 ## Option 3: Shorts and Sweets
 If you're more into shorts than features, go to TFF/SLFF on Sunday for back-to-back shorts programs.
 Maybe start your day with a Viet coffee from [Coffeholic House](https://coffeeholichouse.com/) and a pastry from [Columbia City Bakery](https://www.columbiacitybakery.com/) to get in the right headspace.
-I think these shorts will add a pinch of levity to close out what I'm calling October(Movie)Fest.
+I think these shorts will add a pinch of levity to close out festival weekend.
 For example, I already know Vidhya Iyer's *Giving Mom the Talk* will make me cringe HARD, and probably for the better?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/e-sqUTMBxH8?si=cJziYyd5YiHdqkSi" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>